ultraiam/Order-Summary/README.md

 ### What I learned

-While I was making this component, I didn't want to use bootstrap sense I was told that frameworks change overtime but html/css would last.
-So that's essentially what
-I did.
-It took me longer than I'd like to take on these types of components but that just proves I'm still a novice.
-I learned how to use flex, articles, and the @import and @media functions to control the components properties.
+I learned how to use flex, articles, @import and @media functions to create a responsive layout.

 ### Continued development

-I'm going to continue going through all of the free components and work on becoming more effecient at coding them.
-This is really fun and I hope I can get a high paying developer position as I get better over time.
+Completeing all the free FEM challenges is my goal.

 ## Author